 Do Financial SMEs Need to Report Financed Emissions?

-Financial advisors, small asset managers and insurance brokers often ask whether they must report “financed emissions” — the greenhouse gas (GHG) emissions linked to the companies or assets they finance, invest in, or insure.
+Financial advisers, small asset managers and insurance brokers often ask whether they must report “financed emissions” — the greenhouse gas (GHG) emissions linked to the companies or assets they finance, invest in, or insure.
 Here’s what CSRD and VSME say.
-For background on emissions categories, see what counts as Scope 1 vs Scope 2 and the CSRD guide for financial advisors and brokers.
+For background on emissions categories, see what counts as Scope 1 vs Scope 2 and the CSRD guide for financial advisers and brokers.

 What Are Financed Emissions?